NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 -rwxr-xr-x 1 {user} 75632 Feb 10 08:20 dotnetsay
 ```

+## Roadmap

+In terms of the implementation roadmap, I propose the following stages:

+1. Initially, plugin authors will publish NuGet plugins as .NET Tools.
+Consumers will install NuGet plugins using `dotnet tool` sub-commands.
+They will specify the plugin's path based on their operating system.
+We will make the necessary code changes on the NuGet side to enable running the plugins installed as `.NET tools`.

+2. Subsequently, we will introduce a `dotnet nuget plugin` subcommand.
+This will allow users to `install, update, uninstall, and search` for plugins.
+However, we will still rely on the `dotnet tool` command under the hood, as mentioned above.
+Please note that these command names are subject to change based on feedback to the specification we are going to create in the near future.

 ## Drawbacks

 - The ideal workflow for repositories accessing private NuGet feeds, such as Azure DevOps, is to easily search for NuGet plugins and install them as global tool.